jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 </script>
 ```

+The generated code is good at throwing up an error for any unused imports, so it was fairly easy to follow the errors until everything was stubbed out.

 ## Creating a library using `wit-bindgen`

-While being able to run WASM binaries in different locations is very powerful, the main use case I tend to have for WASM is sharing code between the backend and frontend, so I'm more interested in how to create a shared library that can run in the browser, too.
+While being able to run Rust binaries as WASM is very cool, the main use case I tend to have for WASM is sharing code between the backend and frontend, so I'm more interested in how to create a shared library that can run in the browser, too.

 I've created a rather contrived WIT definition just to show off the ability to pass around more complex types; it looks like this: